leonmartin/c-sharp-course/README.md

 This crash course provides a concise introduction to the most important aspects of the beautiful C# language for beginners.
 In this course, you will implement a small prototypical banking application that allows a user to perform typical tasks like viewing their account balance.
 The course is divided into several milestones: starting from an information systems perspective on the application in the conceptional stage to the actual implementation stages with hands-on programming.

 ⚠ __Attention__ ⚠: This course might not be suited for beginners in programming without an instructor!
+Note that many parts of this course only show significantly simplified versions of software engineering and software development!

-Learning a new programming language is hard and things like this (s. [xkcd 1513](https://xkcd.com/1513/)) may happen if a pro looks at your first code:
+Learning a new programming language is hard and things like this (s. [xkcd 1513](https://xkcd.com/1513/)) might happen if a pro looks at your first code:

 ![xkcd 1513](https://imgs.xkcd.com/comics/code_quality.png)